awsdocs/amazon-redshift-developer-guide/doc_source/r_WITH_clause.md

 ## Parameters<a name="r_WITH_clause-parameters"></a>

  *with\_subquery\_table\_name*
 A unique name for a temporary table that defines the results of a WITH clause subquery\.
-You cannot use duplicate names within a single WITH clause\.
+You can't use duplicate names within a single WITH clause\.
 Each subquery must be given a table name that can be referenced in the [FROM Clause](r_FROM_clause30.md)\.

  *column\_name*
  An optional list of output column names for the WITH clause subquery, separated by commas\.
 The number of column names specified must be equal to or less than the number of columns defined by the subquery\.